bfbbdecomp/bfbb/README.md

 # SpongeBob SquarePants: Battle for Bikini Bottom

-This repo contains a WIP decompilation of SpongeBob SquarePants: Battle for Bikini Bottom (US) for Nintendo GameCube.
+This repo contains a WIP decompilation of SpongeBob SquarePants: Battle for Bikini Bottom (US).

 It builds the following DOL: